Jobs for the healthy, wealthy and wise

 If you’ve got a talent for conflict resolution, a compassionate disposition and frequently find yourself lending an ear, it might be worthwhile considering a career in this multifaceted and rewarding industry.

-Get qualified with a Bachelor of Behavioural Studies (Psychology) or a Diploma of Counselling.
+Get qualified with a Bachelor of Social Science with a Major in Behavourial Studies or a Diploma of Counselling.

 A holistic approach to health and wellbeing is becoming increasingly popular, with many making ‘all-natural’ their mantra.
 With this change in attitude comes an unprecedented demand for qualified professionals.
 Paula Nutting, a remedial massage therapist, has witnessed the surge firsthand.